|I met Cinny the Grizzly on my way back to camp.|

 - c) you are near streams (bears may not hear your coming and be startled); or

 - d) the wind is blowing in your face (bears cannot smell you coming).

-- Winter Note: Did you know our local grizzly bears are active until mid-January and only “hibernate” until late March?
+- Winter Note: Did you know our local grizzly bears are often active until mid-January (in warm winters) and only “hibernate” until late March?
 Young bears especially will leave their dens if disturbed, so it’s still possible to see bears between January and March.
 Keep bear spray warm (in an inner jacket pocket or ideally on a chest holster) so it will work in the event you must use it.
 Bear spray will not shoot as far in temperatures below 0F/-17.7C and loses potency when repeatedly exposed to the cold.

 |Grizzly tracks seen along the Bow River in Lake Louise on March 20, 2016|

 Bear spray is effective in deterring and stopping bear attacks and is even more effective than firearms.
 A man was attacked by Bryant Creek Shelter some years ago and would have been killed has his friend not used his bear spray on the attacking Grizzly (who was concerned about her two cubs).
 In the recent bear attack in Canmore, a woman saved her friend with bear spray.

 Since it is hard to remove the safety in some models and most of us are a poor gauge of distance, I encourage you to test your bear spray so you know how the spray comes out.
 Bear spray sprays wide, so test it on a calm day in a remote location and keep children away.
 Manufacturers have explicit instructions on how to use bear spray; read them so you know what to do and when/how to spray it.